DeluxeOwl/chronicle/README.md

 }
 ```

 We create a snapshot store for our snapshots.
-It needs a constructor for an empty snapshot, used for deserialization.
+It needs a constructor for an empty snapshot, used for decoding.

 While the library provides an in-memory snapshot store out of the box, the `aggregate.SnapshotStore` interface makes it straightforward to implement your own persistent store (e.g., using a database table, Redis, or a file-based store).